-Professional employer organizations (PEOs) partner with small businesses to provide payroll, benefits and human resources support.
-They operate under a co-employment model where you will still have control of all your employees, but employees legally appear on the PEO’s books for tax and compliance purposes.
+PEOs partner with businesses to provide payroll, benefits and human resources support.
+They operate under a co-employment model, meaning you will still have control of all your employees, but they legally appear on the PEO’s books for tax and compliance purposes.

-Editor’s Note: Interested in learning more about a PEO for your business?
+Editor’s note: Interested in learning more about a PEO for your business?
 Fill out the below questionnaire to be connected with vendors that can help.

-The PEO industry is big – NAPEO says there are roughly 900 PEOs operating in the U.S. Of those, about 250 are NAPEO members, which covers about 90 percent of the total market, according to Cleary.
+The PEO industry is big – NAPEO says there are roughly 900 PEOs operating in the U.S. Of those, about 250 are NAPEO members, which covers about 90% of the total market, according to Cleary.

 Employees have to appear on the PEO’s books for compliance and tax reasons.
 Otherwise, the co-employment agreement likely won’t have any impact on your business.

-How a PEO can benefit your business depends on your business’s needs.
+The benefits of a PEO depends on your business’s needs.
 NAPEO researches small business needs to understand how PEOs are serving their clients.
-A recent study featured on the NAPEO website found that small businesses that partner with a PEO grow 7 to 9 percent faster.
-They also have a lower turnover rate and are 50 percent less likely to go out of business.
+A recent study featured on the NAPEO website found that small businesses that partner with a PEO grow 7% to 9% faster.
+They also have lower turnover rates and are 50% less likely to go out of business.

 “Any small business that honestly looks at what they’re paying now on all these services, by putting them all under one roof, they’re going to get efficiencies from that,” Cleary said.

 If you’re still unsure whether to hire a PEO or HR professionals separately, these pros and cons can help you weigh the decision.

 [Read Related: What’s the difference between a PEO and an Employer Record]